HSF/hsf.github.io/organization/_posts/2022/2022-03-03-coordination.md

 ### Calendar

-Q. How do we setup the HSF calendar?
+Q. How do we set up the HSF calendar?

 - There is a normal Google Calendar, in which any events can be added directly; there is also an Indico sync script that added events from the HSF Indico area, see <https://github.com/HSF/merge2gcal> (this is far superior to adding things by hand...)